 Despite being entrenched in the Nashville music scene, The Cadillac Three aren't a household name -- yet.
 That should be changing with last week's release of their sophomore album, Bury Me in My Boots.

-If you haven't heard any songs by The Cadillac Three -- made up of singer Jaren Johnston, guitarist Kelby Ray, and drummer Neil Mason -- you've still felt their imprint on some of your favorite tunes, as they've written for many big names in country, including Jake Owen, Frankie Ballard, and Tim McGraw.
+If you haven't heard any songs by The Cadillac Three -- made up of singer Jaren Johnston, guitarist Kelby Ray, and drummer Neil Mason -- you've still felt their imprint on some of your favorite tunes, as they've written for many big names in country, including Jake Owen

 Did you set out to become a songwriter, specifically?